MaterializeInc/materialize/doc/user/content/sql/system-catalog/mz_internal.md

 ### `mz_storage_host_metrics`

-The `mz_storage_host_metrics` table gives the last known CPU and RAM utilization statistics for all processes of all extant storage replicas.
+The `mz_storage_host_metrics` table gives the last known CPU and RAM utilization statistics for all processes of all extant storage hosts.

 At this time, we do not make any guarantees about the exactness or freshness of these numbers.